Tolgar28/stemday2025/README.md

 The terminal and document fonts are Noto Mono Regular 12, so that emojis show up.

-Run this to make sure needed tools are installed sudo apt update && sudo apt install -y exiftool hashcat pkill steghide tee unzip xdg-open
+Run this to make sure needed tools are installed: sudo apt update && sudo apt install -y exiftool hashcat pkill steghide tee unzip xdg-open